 Federal Income Tax Deduction for Interest Expense

-The current federal income tax deduction for interest expense is critically important to all shareholder-owned electric utilities.
-Any material change in the deductibility of interest costs would harm shareholder-owned electric utilities and their customers.
+The current federal income tax deduction for interest expense is critically important to all investor-owned electric utilities.
+Any material change in the deductibility of interest costs would harm investor-owned electric utilities and their customers.
 Also, such a change would cause interest payments on debt to be subject to double taxation at the corporate and individual taxpayer levels, thereby significantly increasing the cost of debt capital.

 Importantly, the level of reduction in the corporate tax rate being suggested by proponents of tax reform would not offset the negative impact of a change in deductibility of interest costs.
 In fact, eliminating the interest deduction and decreasing the corporate tax rate to 25 percent actually would increase corporate taxes paid by utilities—a change that ultimately would be reflected in consumers’ electric bills.

 The deductibility of interest paid to creditors (in contrast to the non-deductibility of dividends paid to shareholders) recognizes the fundamental difference between creditors and debt on the one hand, and shareholders and equity ownership on the other.
 Any material change in how interest costs are deducted would hurt all investor-owned electric utilities and their customers.

 Reducing federal income tax rates for heavily regulated investor-owned electric utilities will create a number of transition issues that Congress should address in any tax reform legislation.
 One of these transition issues is the treatment of so-called excess deferred taxes.

 Many companies may have excess deferred tax reserves after a federal income tax rate reduction because the change in the law requires a recalculation of deferred tax liabilities.
 However, unlike other companies that would recognize excess deferred taxes as income, regulated investor-owned electric utilities are required to refund excess deferred taxes, related to asset depreciation, to their customers.